Tuesday, 30 June 2009

 A monthly levy of 50p on every copper telephone line will help pay for next-generation broadband for 90% of the population.

-BBC's monopoly on the license fee and use the £200m "digital switchover surplus" from the license fee to help provide universal access to broadband before the next generation service is built.
+The government wanted to break the BBC's monopoly on the license fee and use the £200m "digital switchover surplus" from the license fee to help provide universal access to broadband before the next generation service is built.

 The government wants everyone to be able to receive broadband of at least 2Mbps by 2012 as it puts more public services online.
 The £6-a-year levy will rise between £150m and £175m a year to extend next-generation broadband .